SQ2KRR/EU1KY-Analyzer-2026/README.md

 For users who only want to install the firmware, the `.bin` file is normally the simplest choice.

+Previous firmware releases remain available in the **Releases** section.

 ---

 ## Source code

-The complete source code required to build the firmware is available directly in this repository.
+The source code required to build the firmware is included directly in this repository.

 Main directories: